svxa/esphome/standingdesk/README.md

 # Standing desk (Fully Jarvis)

+There is also a similar project by Phord [here](https://github.com/phord/Jarvis).
+I was not aware of this project when I started, but I highly recommend checking it out!

 ## What it does

 - Allows you to push any button (except M as of now) on the (programmable memory) handset